ropensci/DataPackageR/vignettes/usingDataPackageR.md

 ## Purpose

-This vignette demonstrates how to use DataPackageR to build a datapackage from the `mtcars` data set.
+This vignette demonstrates how to use DataPackageR to build a data package.

+DataPackageR aims to simplify data package construction.

+It provides mechanisms for reproducibly preprocessing and tidying raw data into into documented, versioned, and packaged analysis-ready data sets.

+Long-running or computationally intensive data processing can be decoupled from the usual `R CMD build` process while maintinaing [data lineage](https://en.wikipedia.org/wiki/Data_lineage).

+In this vignette we will subset and package the `mtcars` data set.

 ## Set up a new data package.